lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 The primary function of a Router is to manage the display of a group of scenes, implemented by ViewControllers, using a pattern such as stacking, direct access or serial access.

 The iOS UIKit architecture offers variety of routing ViewControllers for managing scene transitions, such as Navigation, SplitView, and TabBar.
-In iOS architecture, the responsibility to arrange for a transition usually lies with the child ViewController.
-This causes a child ViewController to be tightly coupled to its parent, making it complicated to use it in multiple situations.
+In iOS architecture, it is the responsibility of a child ViewController to arrange for a scene transition by referencing its parent (routing) ViewController.
+This tightly couples the child ViewController to its parent, making it complicated to use it in multiple situations.
 This architecture also causes the child ViewController to become bloated with routing code that should be placed in the parent controller.

 In the VIPER architecture, a parent ViewController, known as a Router, is fully responsible for the management of its child ViewControllers.
-The Router effectively decouples the ViewControllers from one another.
+The VIPER Router effectively decouples ViewControllers from one another.

 A VIPER architected Router ensures that its child ViewControllers are independent of their parent or sibling ViewControllers.
-This means that a ViewController which is part of a sequence managed by a NavigationController can also be presented in a SplitView or in a modal popup.
+This means that a ViewController which is part of a sequence managed by a NavigationController may also be presented in a SplitView or in a modal popup.

 A secondary function of a VIPER Router is to maintain local system state for its child modules.